z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Computational-Linguistics/Word-Embeddings/FastText.md

 # FastText

-FastText is a library developed by Facebook's AI Research (FAIR) lab for efficient learning of word representations and sentence classification.
-It extends Word2Vec by considering subword information.
+FastText is a library created by Facebook's AI Research (FAIR) lab for learning word representations and performing sentence classification efficiently.
+Unlike Word2Vec, FastText includes subword information in its modeling.

 ## Key Features

-- **Subword Information**: Models words as n-grams of characters, capturing morphology.
-- **OOV Words**: Can generate embeddings for out-of-vocabulary words by summing up subword vectors.
-- **Efficiency**: Designed to be fast and scalable.

-## Advantages

-- **Handling Rare Words**: Better representations for rare and misspelled words.
-- **Morphological Richness**: Particularly useful for morphologically rich languages.
-- **Classification Tasks**: Provides efficient text classification capabilities.
+FastText models words using character n-grams, allowing it to capture word morphology.
+This approach enables it to generate embeddings for out-of-vocabulary (OOV) words by combining subword vectors.
+The library is known for its speed and scalability.
+FastText excels in handling rare and misspelled words, making it especially useful for morphologically rich languages.
+It also offers efficient text classification capabilities that are beneficial for various NLP tasks.

 ## Related Topics